The next chapter

 a new maltings for inverness

-Our new malting plant will be constructed at our Inverness facility on Longman Road, increasing capacity by 57,000mt per annum.
-Construction of the new state-of-the-art malting plant is well underway, with the first batch of barley expected to come through the maltings by the end of 2021.
+Our new malting plant has been constructed at our Inverness facility on Longman Road, increasing capacity by 57,000mt per annum.
+Construction of the new state-of-the-art malting plant is now complete, with the first batches of barley having passed through the new maltings.

 malt matters